-- Relax and calming effect before surgery: Eucalyptus oil may soothe, calm and relax a person before their surgery.
+- Before surgery: Eucalyptus oil may soothe, calm and relax a person before their surgery.
 Studies have been conducted to measure the effect of essential oils (including eucalyptus) on anxious people who were about to undergo surgery.
 Before the surgery, these people smelled different essential oils for five minutes.
 The 1,8-cineole in eucalyptus oil appeared to be effective and useful for the entire procedure.

 - Dental and oral health: A study was conducted to compare a natural toothpaste containing eucalyptus with the standard toothpaste.
 Eucalyptus seemed to work well to lessen problems such as gingivitis (mild gum inflammation, swelling, and redness) and plaque (sticky, unhygienic coat on the teeth) buildup.
 Some chewing gums contain eucalyptus.
 Chewing these gums will keep dental plaque, gingivitis and dental bleeding away.
 Moreover, chewing sugar-free gum may stimulate your salivary glands to keep your mouth moist.

-- Cold sores treatment: Eucalyptus oil exerts beneficial effects against herpes simplex viral infection that causes cold sores in the mouth.
+- Cold sores: Eucalyptus oil exerts beneficial effects against herpes simplex viral infection that causes cold sores in the mouth.
 Eucalyptus has superior antiviral properties than standard medication, such as acyclovir, as per a laboratory study.
 It locks down virus particles and may block them from entering the body cells.
-It can control viral spread by more than 96 percent.
+It can control viral spread by more than 96%.

-It can also be used as a household grime fighter.
-It is an active key ingredient of many cleaning products and is approved by the Environmental Working Group (EWG).
+- Household cleaning: Eucalyptus oil can also be used as a household cleaning agent.
+It is an active key ingredient in many cleaning products and is approved by the Environmental Working Group (EWG).
 It also removes E. coli effectively, which causes digestive tract illnesses.

 What are the toxic effects of eucalyptus?

-A minimum oral dosage of two to three milliliters may cause
+A minimum oral dosage of 2-3 mL may cause:

 - Loss of muscle control

-An oral dose of five milliliters may cause
+An oral dose of 5 mL may cause:

 Health Solutions From Our Sponsors